 Kaufman describes traditional wedding customs, some of which may not be observed by many liberal Jews.
 In some communities, many traditional customs are retained, although they are practiced in more egalitarian ways.
-Reprinted with permission from Love, Marriage, and Family in Jewish Law and Tradition, published by Jason Aronson Publishers.

 The traditional Jewish wedding begins with separate simultaneous receptions by the groom and the bride for the wedding guests.